Energy conservation: European Union

+Germany has reduced its primary energy consumption by 11% from 1990 to 2015 and set itself goals of reducing it by 30% by the year 2030 and by 50% by the year 2050 in comparison to the level of 2008.

 India

 The Petroleum Conservation Research Association (PCRA) is an Indian governmental body created in 1978 that engages in promoting energy efficiency and conservation in every walk of life.
 In the recent past, PCRA has organised mass media campaigns in television, radio, and print media.
 This is an impact-assessment survey by a third party that revealed that due to these larger campaigns by PCRA, the public's overall awareness level has gone up leading to the saving of fossil fuels worth crores of rupees, besides reducing pollution.

 The Bureau of Energy Efficiency is an Indian government organization created in 2001 that is responsible for promoting energy efficiency and conservation.

 Protection and Conservation of Natural Resources are done by Community Natural Resources Management (CNRM).

 Iran

 Supreme leader of Iran Ali Khamenei had regularly criticized energy administration and high fuel consumption.

 Japan

 Since the 1973 oil crisis, energy conservation has been an issue in Japan.
 All oil-based fuel is imported, so domestic sustainable energy is being developed.

 The Energy Conservation Center promotes energy efficiency in every aspect of Japan.
 Public entities are implementing the efficient use of energy for industries and research.
 It includes projects such as the Top Runner Program.
 In this project, new appliances are regularly tested on efficiency, and the most efficient ones are made the standard.